Columbus Snow Policies

 - If your mailbox is on a different street from your house or apartment, put your full street address on the box. @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

-(a) It shall be unlawful to park any vehicle on any public street or alley in the downtown area of the city between the hours of 12:00 midnight and 6:00 a.m. after the accumulation of two inches or more of snow (as measured by the weather station at the city wastewater treatment plant), until the street has been completely plowed from curb to curb.
-For purposes of this paragraph, "downtown area" is defined as follows:
+(2) It shall be unlawful to park any vehicle on any public street or alley in the downtown area of the City between the hours of 12:00 midnight and 6:00 a.m. after a snow emergency has been declared.
+For purposes of this section, "downtown district" is defined as follows:

-(2) Ludington Street from Mill Street to Harrison Street; and
+(b) Ludington Street from Mill Street to Harrison Street;

-(3) Dickason Boulevard from James Street to Mill Street.
+(c) Dickason Boulevard from James Street to Church Street;

-(c) Whenever any police officer shall find an unattended vehicle violating the terms of this section, such officer may provide for the removal of such vehicle, at owner's expense, to the nearest garage or other place of safety.
+(5) Whenever any police officer shall find an unattended vehicle violating the terms of this ordinance, such officer may provide for the removal of such vehicle, at owner's expense, to the nearest safe storage location.

-(e) Notwithstanding any other provisions of this code, any person violating provisions of this section regarding winter parking regulation shall forfeit not more than $25.00.
+(8) Notwithstanding any other provisions of this Code, any person violating the provisions of this ordinance regarding winter parking regulations shall forfeit not more than $50.00.
+If a vehicle is removed/towed, penalties are provided for in section 98-152 of the Municipal Code.

 Municipal Code City of Columbus, Wisconsin, Codified through Ord.
 No. 521-98, enacted March 3, 1998. \ municipal code \ chapter 86 Streets, sidewalks and other public places* \ article vii.
 Snow and ice removal \ Sec.
 86-226.
 Sidewalks to be kept clear.

-•(a) Time limitations.
-The owner, occupant or person in charge of each residence, building or lot in the city abutting any street right-of-way containing a sidewalk shall clear the sidewalk of snow and ice to the width of the sidewalk within 24 hours after cessation of a snowfall and shall thereafter cause the sidewalk to be kept clear of snow and ice.
+(a) Time limitations.
+The owner, occupant or person in charge of each residence, building or lot in the City abutting any street right-of-way containing a sidewalk, shall clear the sidewalk of snow and ice to the width of the sidewalk, including all ADA compliant ramps that lead from the end of the sidewalk to the paved street within 24 hours after cessation of a snowfall and shall thereafter cause the sidewalk to be kept clear of snow and ice.

 (c) Other remedies.
 In addition to remedies set forth in subsection 86-226(b) the city may issue and serve on the owner, occupant, or person in charge of any property who is in violation of the ordinance a municipal citation.